HoundMediumFrance

 Does the Grand Basset Griffon Vendeen bark a lot?

-Does the Grand Basset Griffon Vendeen shed a lot?
+Does the Grand Basset Griffon Vendeen shed?

 Our Shop